Visitor’s Guide

 Jackman Park Campground

-Approximately three miles beyond Fish Lake (7,800 feet elevation)
+Approximately 3 miles beyond Fish Lake (7,800 feet elevation)

-This small campground (six sites), located in aspen trees, offers some of the best fall color viewing on the mountain and is close to the Kiger Gorge Overlook.
+This small campground offers just six sites, that are all located in aspen trees.
+You’ll find some of the best fall color viewing on the mountain here, and the campground is close to the popular Kiger Gorge Overlook.

 Season: June to October.